-with high LQ,'s if possible.

-To fullfill this function of helping its members adapt to an insane world, the family must concern itself largely with destroying most of each individual's potential and with instilling respect, coalormity, obedience, fear of failure, respect for work, and respect for "respectability."
-In this enterprise, says Laing, the family is highly successful!
-By the time the new human being is lifteen or so, we are left with a being like ourselves, a half-crazed creature more or less adjusted to a mad world.
-This is normality in our present age.
-Since the unity of the family rests on. no common objective, it can continue to exist only so long as each member incarnates it within himself and acts in terms of its existence.
-Each person who seeks to maintain the family, then, may act on other members to coerce them (by sympathy, blackmail, indebredness, guilt, graitude or naked violence) into maintaining their interiorization of the group unchanged.

-At the same time, each member is offered protection.
-The family, says Laing, is a "protection racket."
-Its justification for existence is that it protects us from external danger and if there is insufficient external danger or if there is insufficient external danger or if there is insufficient external danger or if there is insufficient external danger.

-then danger and terror have to be in-vented and maintained!
-The invention and maintenance of terror are major functions of the family:

-The "protection" that such a

-family offers its members seems to be based on several

-preconditions: 1) a fantasy of the external world as extraor-dinarily dangerous; 2) the gener-ation of terror inside the nexus at this external danger.
-The "work" of the nexus is the generation of this terror.
-This many women continue to traintion a family members is somewhat like asking why they continue to work at dehumanizing jobs.
-They do it to survive, And while we may call for the abolition of the family, as we may call for the abolition of the eight-hour day, we must do so with the consciousness that these things will be abolished only in a society which no longer makes them necessary for our survival.
+with high LQ.'s if possible.
+To fullfill this function of helping its members adapt to an insare world, the family must concern itself largely with destroying most of each individual's potential and with instilling respect, conformity, obdience, fear of failure; respect for work, and respect for "re-spectability."
+In this enterprise, says Laing, the family is highly successful: By the time the new human being is fifteen or so, we are left with a being like ourselves, a half-crazed creature more or less adjusted to a mad world.
+This is normality in our present age Since the unity of the family rests on no common objective, it can continue to exist only so long as each member in-carnates it within himself and acts in who seeks to maintain the family, then, may act on other members to coerce them (by sympathy, blackmail, indeb-edness, guilt, gratitude or naked vio-ience) into maintaining their interiori-zation of the group unchanged.
+At the same time, each member is offered protection, The family, says Laing, is a "protection racket."
+Its justification for existence is that it protects us from external danger or if there is insufficient external danger or vent or sing there in the protection set or other or have to be inthen danger and terror have to be in-vented and maintained!
+The invention and maintenance of terror are major functions of the family: The "protection" that such a family offers its members seems to be based on several preconditions: 1) a fantasy of the external world as extraor-dinarily dangerous; 2) the gener-ation of terror inside the nexus at this external danger.
+The "work" of the nexus is the gen-eration of this terror.
+This work is violence.
+Violence is the basis of the stability of the family -- a reciprocal terrorism behind which stands the ultimate threat of exile or excommunication -- group death, death, In conclusion, Laing makes clear the painful truth that oppressive institu-tions are often necessary for survival in an oppressive society.
+To ask why many women continue to function as family members is somewhat like askmany women continue to infiction as family members is somewhat like ask-ing why they continue to work at dehum-anizing jobs.
+They do it to survive, And while we may call for the abolition of the family, as we may call for the abolition of the eight-hour day we must do so with the consciousness that these things will be abolitshed only in a society which no longer makes them necessary for our survival.
+As Trotsky pointed out, it is impos-sible to simply "abolish" the family-it must be replaced.
+The alternatives in a post-revolutionary society will be numerous and may include relation-ships never yet envisioned.
+It is to be hoped that in a more rational and hu-mane world we shall no longer feel the desperaire need to clutch at the "pro-tection racket" that is the family; that we shall learn to love one abother simwe shall learn to love one another sim-ply and genuinely rather than destroy one another in the name of this travesty we call love.

-work is violence.

-Violence is the basis of the stability

-of the family -- a reciprocal terrorism

-behind which stands the ultimate threat of exile or excommunication -- group

-death,

-In conclusion, Laing makes clear the

-painful truth that oppressive institutions are often necessary for survival

-in an oppressive society.
-To ask why

-many women continue to function as

-family members is somewhat like ask-

-As Trotsky pointed out, it is impossible to simply "abolish" the family-it must be replaced.
-The alternatives in a post-revolutionary society will be numerous and may include relationships never yet envisioned, it is to be hoped that in a more rational and humane world we shall no longer feel the desperare need to clutch at the "protection racket" that is the family, that we shall learn to love one another simwe shall learn to love one another sim-ply and genuinely rather than destroy one another in the name of this travesty hew worken's liberation of the process of organizing in is in the process of organizing in New York City.
-At our last meeting we voted to endorse the general political thrust of the Socialist Workshop pam-phlet, "Women's Liberation-Revolu-tion-The Class Struggle."
-We are tion--The Class Struggle."
-We are having on-going discussions about program and perspectives for the women's liberation struggle.

-CRAZY DRIVE YOU
+Crazy DRIVE YOU